How It Works

-Here are some tips and suggestions to help provide the best beta reading experience possible.
+Here are some tips and suggestions to help provide the best experience possible for reader feedback and critique partners.

 Spell Check